danberkeland/bpbvite/src/Pages/Production/_notes.md

 ## Folders in This Directory
 "Legacy" houses files that are mostly carry-overs from the previous system.

-"New Pages" houses files that can be considered a first attempt at a new system.
+"NewPages" houses files that can be considered a first attempt at a new system.
 The contents of both folders are deprecated/obsolete, and will eventually be replaced by the files in the Production directory.

+"TestPages" houses content that can be loaded in "PageProduction.jsx" and is used to prototype new ideas.

 ## Files in This Directory
 File names that include "BPBN" or "BPBS" apply just to that location.